Team effort

 - Preserving access to the water at multiple points along the promenade

-The total length of edging will be determined based on health and safety requirements as well as urban design and heritage considerations later in the year.
+The placement and total length of edge protection will be determined based on health and safety requirements, coronial recommendations, public feedback, urban design and heritage considerations.

 Timing